Sterilization of Latinas

-Sterilization of Latinas has been practiced in the United States on women of different Latin American identities, including those from Puerto Rico and Mexico.
+Sterilization of Latinas has targeted women of different Latin American identities, including those from Puerto Rico and Mexico for many years in the United States.
 There is a significant history of such sterilization practices being conducted involuntarily, in a coerced or forced manner, as well as in more subtle forms such as that of constrained choice.
-Forced sterilization was permissible by multiple states throughout various periods in the 20th century.
+Coerced sterilization is defined as any sterilization procedure performed without the patient's full, free, and informed consent.
+This includes procedures carried out through misinformation, language barriers, or under conditions of institutional pressure.
+The sterilization of Latinas in the United States is rooted in eugenic ideology and racial discrimination.
+It has a long history of targeting marginalized groups including women of ethnic and racial minorities, women with disabilities, women with HIV and poor women.
+Coercive sterilization has also been widley recognized as a violation of fundamental human rights and bodily autonomy.
+Additionally, forced sterilization was permissible by multiple states throughout various periods in the 20th century.
 Issues of state sterilization have persisted as recently as September 2020.
 Some sources credit the practice to theories of racial eugenics.